Nancy Jo Fox's house

 Once he was satisfied that there was no one inside, he walked around to the back of the property and cut the phone lines.

-Then, after breaking a window and gaining entry to the house, he sat in the kitchen and waited for the young secretary to return.
+Then, after breaking a back window and gaining entry to the house, he sat in the kitchen and waited for the young secretary to return.

-Rader confronts Nancy Jo Fox
+Rader confronts Fox

-At one point during their conversation, Fox told Rader that she wanted to "get it over and done with."
+After smoking a cigarette, Fox told Rader that she wanted to "get it over and done with."
 She also informed him that she was going to call the police afterwards.

 Murder